panda3d/panda3d-docs/programming/scene-graph/common-state-changes.rst

 .. only:: python

-   You can also store Python objects as tags by using the ``setPythonTag`` function with the same arguments.
+   You can also store Python objects as tags by using the :meth:`~.NodePath.set_python_tag()` function with the same arguments.

 As a more advanced feature, you may also set or query the position (or any of